 Existing, new and updated listings will be published to portals if the above conditions are fulfilled.
 Changes on the portal (auto publish changed from false to true, etc.) will trigger an auto-publish on all listings that have not yet been published if the conditions are met.

 Important note for publishing a high number of listings: The publishing of listings to portals will run asynchronously.

-- Listings will only be auto-published once.
+Listings will only be auto-published once only.
 If they are unpublished manually, they will not be republished automatically.